stain-win/coursera_getcleandata_project/README.md

 Guide to creating tidy dataset from "Human Activity Recognition Using Smartphones Dataset" provided by Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 ###Prerequisites
-You must be able to run r code on your computer and you must be connected to internet since script downloads dataset from web storage ( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip )
+You must be able to run r code on your computer and you must be connected to internet since script downloads dataset from web storage [dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ###Creating tidy dataset
-running this script will produce tidy dataset written as .csv file - average_measurements_dataset.csv in the same location as script
+Running this script will produce tidy dataset written as .csv file - average_measurements_dataset.csv in the same location as script.

 #####run_analysis.r
 ```{r}